COMRES-VLM: Coordinated Multi-Robot Exploration and Search using Vision Language Models: Framework

-LLM-MCoX framework leverages the multi-modal reasoning capabilities of LLMs to integrate both structured spatial information, including frontiers and doorways extracted from a shared global occupancy map, and unstructured semantic cues expressed in natural language.
-By fusing these complementary sources of information, LLM-MCoX enables more informed and adaptive planning, allowing robot teams to coordinate effectively and explore previously unknown environments with greater efficiency.
+The \ProjectName~framework adopts a centralized coordination and decentralized execution paradigm (Fig.~\ref{fig:vlm_pipeline}).
+At each coordination step, local occupancy maps from individual robots are aggregated into a global representation, from which frontier clusters and topological skeleton structures are extracted.
+Also, high-level semantic cues expressed in natural language are incorporated as auxiliary guidance.
+By fusing these complementary sources of information, \ProjectName~enables more informed and adaptive planning, allowing robot teams to coordinate effectively and explore previously unknown environments with~greater~efficiency.